This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 3. Tomato Ketchup

-This may come off as a surprise to you, but ketchup can prove to be absolutely miraculous with the problem of discoloration.
+This may come off as a surprise to you, but ketchup can prove to be a miraculous substance and can tackle discoloration.
 This is the simplest trick to achieve results without using a lot of stuff.

 1. Simply grab a bottle of tomato ketchup.